AlexanderG2207/AlexanderG2207/README.md

 ## 🌱 Currently Learning

-I am constantly expanding my knowledge and staying up-to-date with the latest in mobile and backend development.
+I constantly expand my knowledge and stay up-to-date with the latest mobile and backend development.

 ## 📫 How to Reach Me